-Table 15.
+Table 18.
 Number of artworks acquired from previously disadvantaged established artists

-Indicator title Number of artworks acquired from previously established artists Definition To purchase artwork for permanent collection in order to redress imbalance and representivity Purpose/importance This objective will improve the quality of the collection Source of data Acquisitions register and Council minutes Method of Calculation/ Assessment Simple count and auditing procedures Means of verification Exhibition invitations, photographs, reports, public Means of verification programmes, Outreach program Assumptions New policy will assist in more equitable and progressive acquisitions.
-Disaggregation of Beneficiaries (where applicable) Not Applicable Spatial Transformation (where Reconfigure exhibition spaces containing historical collection / applicable) Source additional space for storage Calculation type Cumulative year-end Reporting cycle Quarterly Desired performance 24 artworks acquired per quarter Indicator responsibility Project Leader
+Indicator title Number of artworks acquired from previously established artists Definition To purchase artwork for permanent collection in order to redress imbalance and representivity Purpose/importance This objective will improve the quality of the collection Source of data Acquisitions register and Council minutes Method of Calculation/ Assessment Simple count and auditing procedures Means of verification Invoices, photographs, reports Assumptions New policy will assist in more equitable and progressive acquisitions.
+Disaggregation of Beneficiaries Not Applicable Spatial Transformation Reconfigure exhibition spaces containing historical collection / Source additional space for storage Calculation type Cumulative year-end Reporting cycle Quarterly Desired performance 19 artworks acquired Indicator responsibility Chief Curator

-Table 16.
-Number of artworks digitized
+Table 19.
+Number of artworks digitized --

 Indicator title Number of artworks digitized Definition To photograph art collection in high resolution Purpose/importance The collection must be professionally photographed and archived for record purposes.
-Source of data Curatorial Assistant records Method of Calculation / Assessment Simple count Means of verification Exhibition invitations, photographs, reports, public Means of verification programmes, Outreach program Audit of state of collection will guide priorities Assumptions Digitization plan will be developed Appropriate arrangements can be made with a small number of credible conservators in country Disaggregation of Beneficiaries (where applicable) None Spatial Transformation (where applicable) Source additional space for data storage Calculation type Cumulative year-end Reporting cycle Annually Desired Performance 6 artworks digitized Indicator responsibility Curatorial Assistant
+Source of data Principal Curator of Collections records Method of Calculation / Simple count Assessment Means of verification Photographs, reports Assumptions Audit of state of collection will guide priorities Digitization plan will be developed Appropriate arrangements can be made with a small number of credible conservators in country Disaggregation of Beneficiaries Not Applicable Spatial Transformation Source additional space for data storage Calculation type Cumulative year-end Reporting cycle Annually Desired Performance 6 artworks digitized Indicator responsibility Principal Curator of Collections

-Table 17.
+Table 20.
 Number of artworks conserved

 Indicator title Number of artworks conserved Definition Approved restorers to do site inspections and make recommendations Purpose/importance The collection must remain in a stable condition and all events and evidence of deterioration must be attended to.
-Source of data Conservation Technician and Curatorial Assistant records Method of Calculation / Assessment Simple count and auditing procedures Means of verification Exhibition invitations, photographs, reports, public programmes, Outreach program Assumptions Audit of state of collection will guide priorities Conservation and restoration plan will be developed Appropriate arrangements can be made with a small number of credible conservators in country Disaggregation of Beneficiaries (where applicable) None Spatial Transformation (where applicable) Source additional space for storage Calculation type Cumulative year-end Reporting cycle Quarterly Desired Performance 6 artworks conserved per annum Indicator responsibility Curatorial Assistant & Conservation Technician
+Source of data Conservation Technician records Method of Calculation / Assessment Simple count and auditing procedures Means of verification Photographs, reports Assumptions Audit of state of collection will guide priorities Conservation and restoration plan will be developed Appropriate arrangements can be made with a small number of credible conservators in country Disaggregation of Beneficiaries Not Applicable Spatial Transformation Source additional space for storage Calculation type Cumulative year-end Reporting cycle Quarterly Desired Performance 6 artworks conserved per annum Indicator responsibility Principal Curator of Collections

-PROGRAMME 3: PUBLIC ENGAGEMENT
+3. PROGRAMME 3: PUBLIC ENGAGEMENT